jfet97/omniclone/README.md

 1. automatically invoke object constructors before copying properties (customizable behavior)
 2. let you to share the `[[Prototype]]` object between source and the resulting object (customizable behavior)
 3. let you to clone objects with circular references (customizable behavior)
-4. handle String, Boolean, Number and Date objects in the right way:  String, Boolean, and Number objects are unwrapped - Date objects are exactly copied
+4. let you to copy getters and setters, non enumerables properties and also symbols (customizable behavior)
-5. let you to copy getters and setters, non enumerables properties and also symbols (customizable behavior)
+5. correct handling of String, Boolean, Number, Error and Promise objects
 6. safe similar sibilings references are not duplicated
-7. correct cloning of Array objects (if the `invokeConstructors` flagis setted)
+7. correct cloning of Array objects (if the `invokeConstructors` flag is setted)
-8. correct cloning of RegExp objects
+8. correct cloning of RegExp and Date objects

 ## config